 Academic Units of Study

 Students who require some background in a particular area that is of relevance to their research may, with the approval of their supervisor, request to enrol in a Faculty of Health research elective unit of study specifically for higher degree research students.
-Information about these units of study can be accessed from: Faculty Research electives list.
-Higher degree research students must obtain Faculty of Health Sciences final approval to be formally enrolled in these academic units of study.
 There is no cost for higher degree research students to be enrolled in Faculty of Health Sciences academic units of study.

 Changes to candidature usually require Faculty of Health Sciences approval.
 The relevant forms are available from the Faculty of Health Sciences HDR current students page.
 The forms include information on the relevant polices and list the documentation required to accompany each request.